castai/docs/docs/guides/agent-monitoring.md

 ## Prometheus metrics

-CAST AI exposes number of Prometheus metrics, some of them can be used to assess the health of the CAST AI agent and alert in case of issues.
-For example if the agent is performing as expected it should send snapshots (deltas) containing metadata about the cluster every 15s back to the CAST AI console.
-If snapshots are not received for sustained period of time it should be cause of concern & investigation.
-To monitor and alert against such scenario, we propose to Prometheus metrics and alerting as described [here](../guides/metrics.md).
+CAST AI exposes a number of Prometheus metrics, some of them can be used to assess the health of the CAST AI agent and alert in case of any issues.
+For example, if the agent is performing as expected it should send snapshots (deltas) containing metadata about the cluster every 15s back to the CAST AI console.
+If snapshots are not received for a sustained period of time, this should be cause of concern and investigation.
+To monitor and alert against such scenarios, we propose using Prometheus metrics and alerting as described [here](../guides/metrics.md).

 ## Advanced monitoring using kube-state-metrics and Prometheus

 We suggest building [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and [Prometheus](https://prometheus.io/) setup for advanced monitoring capability.
-It would enable users to capture cases like:
+This would enable users to capture cases like:

-- Agent pod not transitioning in to `Running` status
+- Agent pod not transitioning into `Running` status,

-- Agent pod  constantly restarting
+- Agent pod constantly restarting.

-Examples of Prometheus alerting rules that cover mentioned scenarions are presented below:
+Examples of Prometheus alerting rules that cover the mentioned scenarions are presented below:

 ```yaml
 alerting_rules.yml: